-To validate the E values determined for risdiplam and branaplam, we asked whether these E values were consistent with known targets of these drugs.
+To validate the E values determined for risdiplam and branaplam, we asked whether these E values were consistent with known drug targets.
 The 5'ss sequences of four exons known to be affected by risdiplam and/or branaplam are annotated in Fig. 2D; the corresponding allelic manifolds are shown in Fig. 2E.
 As expected, the E values for risdiplam and branaplam were nearly equal on the 5'ss sequence of SMN2 exon 7.
-E values for risdiplam and branaplam were also nearly equal for the alternative 5'ss of FOXM1 exon 9, an established off-target of risdiplam that is believed to contribute to clinically relevant side effects.
-Also as expected, branaplam had a much larger E value than risdiplam for the 5'ss of HTT pseudoexon 50a, the target against which branaplam had a much larger E value than risdiplam for the 5'ss of SF3B3 pseudoexon 2a, which was recently used to develop a branaplam-inducible gene therapy platform.
+E values for risdiplam and branaplam were also nearly equal for the alternative 5'ss of FOXM1 exon 9, an established off-target of risdiplam that is believed to contribute to clinically relevant side effects15.
+Also as expected, branaplam had a much larger E value than risdiplam for the 5'ss of HTT pseudoexon 50a, the target against which branaplam has been proposed as a potential treatment for Huntington's disease^{48-51}.
+And again, as expected, branaplam had a much larger E value than risdiplam for the 5'ss of SF3B3 pseudoexon 2a, which was recently used to develop a branaplam-inducible gene therapy platform25.
 We conclude that the drug-effect values E determined for risdiplam and branaplam are consistent with the known targets of these two drugs.

-RNA-seq results support a one-motif model for risdiplam and a two-motif model for branaplam.
+RNA-seq results support a one-motif model for risdiplam and a two-motif model for branaplam

 We next investigated whether the E values we determined for risdiplam and branaplam were consistent with the above one-motif model for risdiplam and two-motif model for branaplam.
-Fig. 2D shows the 5'ss sequences matched by the risdiplam IUPAC motif and/or by the hyper-activation IUPAC motif.
+Figure 2D shows the 5'ss sequences matched by the risdiplam IUPAC motif and/or by the hyper-activation IUPAC motif.
 Consistent with the MPSA data in Fig. 1D, the risdiplam IUPAC motif matches the 5'ss most strongly activated by risdiplam.
 Consistent with MPSA data in Fig. 1E, the hyper-activation IUPAC motif matches 5'ss activated substantially more by branaplam than by risdiplam.
 And consistent with the MPSA data in Fig. 1F, the 5'ss most strongly activated by branaplam all match either the risdiplam IUPAC motif or the hyper-activation IUPAC motif.
 We conclude that both the one-motif model for risdiplam and the two-motif model for branaplam are qualitatively consistent with the drug effects observed across the human transcriptome.

-Biophysical modeling quantitatively characterizes the 5'ss specificities of risdiplam and branaplam.
+Biophysical modeling quantitatively characterizes the 5'ss specificities of risdiplam and branaplam